GSJones Litigators turn the tables on a corporate plaintiff suing a small business owner

 GSJones Law Group offers a broad range of consultation and representation services in employment law to both employees and employers in Kitsap County.
 Many consultation services for employees are surprisingly affordable.

 Employment Law services for employees

-You need an experienced attorney by your side to fight for your rights in the workplace.
+Do you need an experienced attorney by your side to fight for your rights in the workplace?
 If you are unfairly treated, you need someone to fight zealously for you.
-More importantly, be proactive and head off trouble with an inexpensive consultation or document review before a problem develops.
+More importantly, be proactive and head off trouble.
+Make an appointment for an affordable consultation or document review before a problem develops.
 You can depend on Chalmers Johnson, our employment law attorney.
-He stands with you, no matter what representation you need.
-Whether it’s advice, filing claims, appeals, administrative hearings, or a lawsuit, he has the superior experience to get the job done.
-Most of all, he maintains a stellar track record in negotiated settlements.
+He stands with you, no matter what legal help you need.
+Whether it’s advice, administrative claims, appeals, administrative hearings, or a lawsuit, he has the superior experience to get the job done.
+Most of all, he his track record in negotiated settlements is stellar.

 Finally, his extensive experience includes appealing cases in federal and state courts.
 He has appealed many cases, including to state Supreme Courts and the federal Supreme Court.

 Chalmers routinely represents federal employees on the Peninsula.
 His record over the past few years is impressive.

 - Discrimination and harassment in the workplace, based on race, national origin, age, religion, gender, sexual orientation, gender identity, and disability

 - Wages and hours issues, including overtime issues and other forms of employer wage theft